 Characteristics of Indian Culture

-- India is a vast country with a lot of diversity in its social environment with people speaking different languages, having different religions and practicing different rituals.
-The diversities can also be seen in food habits, dance and music and dress patterns.
+India is a vast country with a lot of diversity in its social environment, with people speaking different languages, having different religions, and practicing different rituals.
+The diversities can also be seen in food habits, dance and music, and dress patterns.

-- Indian culture has an enduring character.
-The pattern of a house in an Indian village is not very different from that of a Harappan house which flourished in the Indian subcontinent over 4500 years ago.
+Indian culture has an enduring character.
+The pattern of a house in an Indian village is not very different from that of a Harappan house, which flourished in the Indian subcontinent over 4500 years ago.

 Dynamic Nature of Indian Culture

-- Another unifying factor is climate.
-The system of monsoons is the most important component of the Indian climatic pattern and this gives unity to the whole country.
+Another unifying factor is climate.
+The system of monsoons is the most important component of the Indian climatic pattern, and this gives unity to the whole country.

 Secular Outlook of Indian Culture

-Materialistic and Spiritualistic
+Materialistic and Spiritualistic Nature of Indian Culture

-Cultural Identity, Religion, Region and Ethnicity
+Cultural Identity, Religion, Region, and Ethnicity

-One of these identities asserts itself at a certain point of time and prevails over the others, depends on the political, social or economic context in which the person finds himself/herself.
+One of these identities asserts itself at a certain point in time and prevails over the others, depending on the political, social, or economic context in which the person finds himself or herself.

-- Culturally, Hindus are not all similar, nor are all the Muslims.
-Brahmins in Tamil Nadu are quite different from their counterparts in Kashmir.
-Similarly, Muslims in Kerala and Uttar Pradesh are dissimilar in several aspects of their culture.
+Culturally, Hindus are not all similar, nor are all Muslims.
+The Brahmins in Tamil Nadu are quite different from their counterparts in Kashmir.
+Similarly, Muslims in Kerala and Uttar Pradesh differ in several aspects of their culture.

 Cultural Influences in India

-1.Westernization – Influence of western culture
+- Westernization: Influence of Western culture

-2.Emergent national cultural styles – Specific to time period
+- Emergent national cultural styles specific to the time period

-3.Popular culture – Product of Mass media, impact of films
+- Popular culture: product of mass media, impact of films